gurkenlabs/litiengine-docs/configuration/README.md

 ```

 You need to set this information before `Game.init()` is called, because
-some of this information is used by the LITIengine to e.g. set the
+some of this information is used by the LITIENGINE to e.g. set the
 default JFrame title of the game.

 ## Configure Default Behavior and Appearance

-All of the components that are provided by the LITIengine come with a
+All of the components that are provided by the LITIENGINE come with a
 reasonable default configuration.
 However, they might not be applicable
 to your type of game which is why you should at least know about these
 configurations to be able to adjust them when necessary.